• Skip to primary navigation

 But you know, life gets in the way and I haven’t been eating leeks on the regular like I wanted.
 So recently I tried to get back in the habit and find some quick + easy ways to incorporate leeks.
 Hence, this recipe.

-But I thought, what if I could just add in a sliced leek and have that be one easy way to sneak more leeks into our diets.
+But I thought, what if I could add in a sliced leek and have that be one easy way to sneak more leeks into our diets.

 The leeks get just barely tender and soft and they melt right in with the silky spinach.
-The garlic adds a little background flavor and the Parmesan, which is completely optional, gives it a nice, rich finish. 👌
+The garlic adds a little background flavor and the Parmesan, which is completely optional, gives it a nice, rich finish.

-Plus, this recipe is just 3 ingredients! 🙌
+Plus, this recipe is just 3 ingredients!

 Oh, and if you are new to leeks, here's a couple tips on cleaning them.

-How to clean and prepare leeks:
+How to clean and prep leeks:

-- Leeks are grown in sandy soil, so they need a good cleaning before they are ready to use in a recipe.
+Leeks are grown in sandy soil, so they need a good cleaning before they are ready to use in a recipe.

-- First, rinse the entire leek.
+1. Rinse the entire leek.
 Then cut off the dark green leaf end and trim the root end, leaving just the white and green stalk area to work with.

-- Thinly slice the stalk into rings.
+2. Slice the stalk into thin rings.

-- Place the sliced leek rings into a large bowl of cold water.
+3. Place the sliced leek rings into a large bowl of cold water.
 Toss them around in the water to remove any sand, dirt and grit from the inner layers.
 Let them sit for at least 2-3 minutes.

-Now they are ready to use!
+Now they are ready to use for this recipe!

-(Speaking of, if you have a favorite way to use leeks, please leave me a comment below - I’m always up for new ideas!)
+Speaking of, if you have a favorite way to use leeks, please leave me a comment below - I’m always up for new ideas!

 XO,